transdigiware/support/README.md

 ZenHub Support
 ==========

-Welcome to our public-facing ZenHub repo.
+Welcome to our public ZenHub repo.
 Here you can submit issues, vote on feature requests, or just say hi!

 # What is Zenhub?
-ZenHub is a lightweight browser extension that injects features directly into GitHub's native interface.
-It adds a key, strategic dimension to GitHub allowing team collaboration, customizable kanban-style Issue boards, reporting and more.
+ZenHub is how the world's best development teams work together.

+As the only project management tool integrated natively in GitHub, ZenHub's lightweight extension adds a collection of collaboration-enhancing features – like Task Boards, a reporting suite, personal task management, and more – directly into GitHub’s UI, creating a single source of truth for the entire company.

-Learn about our features on [our website](https://www.zenhub.io/)!
+Learn about our features on [our website](https://www.zenhub.com/)!

 # Installation

-Find us in the Chrome Web Store or follow this [link](https://www.zenhub.io/)!

-# "Supercharged by ZenHub"
+Download ZenHub for Firefox or Chrome at this [link](https://www.zenhub.com/)!

+# Tell collaborators you're using ZenHub
 Let your team and followers know you're using ZenHub by adding this snippet to your repo's README.md file:

 ```html